Authorial Integrity in Scientific Publication

 - Allegations that an author of a SIAM-published paper or book is guilty of plagiarism.

-- Allegations that a SIAM author’s work has been copied and published by someone else (even if the offending work is published elsewhere).
+- Allegations that a SIAM author’s work has been copied and published by someone else, even if the offending work is published elsewhere.

 - Concerns about a paper or book under review raised by an editor or reviewer.

-The Process for Adjudicating Claims of Plagiarism or Author Misconduct by a SIAM Author
+Process for Examining Claims of Author Misconduct

 Once a complaint or allegation is received and sufficient information is provided, the following steps will be followed:

-- The SIAM Vice President for Publications will first ask the chief editor of the publication in question to look into the issue and report back on the merits of the allegations.
+- The SIAM Vice President for Publications will first ask the editor-in-chief of the publication in question to look into the issue and report back on the merits of the allegations.
 The editor may inform the author of allegations and seek a response.
 Issues of inadequate citations, when not intentional and not egregious, may be resolved at this level in a way that satisfies all parties if this process occurs prior to final publication.

 - If further investigation is warranted (the issue is deemed serious and can’t be resolved by all parties) and there is sufficient information to proceed, the SIAM Vice President for Publications will assemble a group of experts to examine the allegations.
-The SIAM Vice President for Publications will coordinate this action with the appropriate people (journal Editor-in-Chief, book series editor, etc., as appropriate) and may ask one of those people to lead the investigation process.
+The SIAM Vice President for Publications will coordinate this action with the appropriate people (journal editor-in-chief, book series editor, etc., as appropriate) and may ask one of those people to lead the investigation process.
 The committee investigating the claims will file a formal report with the SIAM Vice President for Publications that provides expert judgment on the validity of claims.

-- Once the report is submitted, the SIAM Vice President for Publications may pursue a variety of remedies, in consultation with the SIAM Journals or Books Committees, if the allegations are found to be valid by the ad hoc committee.
-Note that the formal investigation only occurs if the Editor-in-Chief is unable to resolve the issue among the parties directly involved.
+- Once the report is submitted, the SIAM Vice President for Publications may pursue a variety of remedies, in consultation with the SIAM Journal or Book Committees, if the allegations are found to be valid by the ad hoc committee.
+Note that the formal investigation only occurs if the editor-in-chief is unable to resolve the issue among the parties directly involved.
 The results of the formal investigation will be shared with the parties directly involved, and an attempt will be made to once again resolve the issue at the lower level.
 If the issue cannot be resolved at the lower level, and if the reviewing committee determines that author misconduct of any kind occurred, then further action must be taken.